Palaung people: Religion

-Most Ta'ang are adherents of Theravada Buddhism and Buddhist temples can be found in most of their towns.
-Buddhism is present in all of the daily activities of this ethnic group.
-At the age of ten, many children are sent to the monasteries, primarily for education.
+The majority of Palaung are adherents of Theravada Buddhism and Buddhist temples can be found in most of their towns.
+At the age of ten, many children are sent to monasteries, primarily for education.
 Most of them return to lay life in later years.

-The Riang are the only one of the four groups who have never converted to Buddhism.
-The majority of the Riang are animists.
+However, some have also maintained their ethnic animist religion which is a system of beliefs based on evil spirits called nats.
+There has been a small amount of recent Christian missionaries work among them.